 Texture (branches, plants, woven items, wood, fabric, books)

-Shine (vases, frames, accessories)
+Sheen (vases, frames, accessories)

-A Symmetrical mantel, if divided in half, would have the exact same thing on the left as on the right – so not only will both sides ‘visually’ be the same, they will also visually ‘weigh’ the same.
+A symmetrical mantel, if divided in half, would have the exact same thing on the left as on the right – so not only will both sides ‘visually’ be the same, they will also visually ‘weigh’ the same.